vishnuchandramc/react-native-slide-bottomsheet/ReadMe.md

 ## Installation

-You can install the React Native BottomSheet package using npm or yarn:
+You can install package using npm or yarn:

 ```bash
 npm install react-native-slide-bottomsheet